konpyutaika/nifikop/website/docs/2_setup/1_getting_started.md

 kubectl create -n nifi -f config/samples/simplenificluster.yaml
 ```

-## Easy way: installing with Helm
+## Installing with Helm

-Alternatively, if you are using Helm, you can deploy the operator using a Helm chart [Helm chart](https://github.com/Orange-OpenSource/nifikop/tree/master/helm):
+You can deploy the operator using a Helm chart [Helm chart](https://github.com/Orange-OpenSource/nifikop/tree/master/helm):

-> To install the an other version of the operator use `helm install --name=nifikop --namespace=nifi --set operator.image.tag=x.y.z orange-incubator/nifikop`
+> To install  an other version of the operator use `helm install --name=nifikop --namespace=nifi --set operator.image.tag=x.y.z orange-incubator/nifikop`

-Deploy the NiFiKop crds :
+First, eploy the NiFiKop crds :

 <Tabs
   defaultValue="k8s16+"